EWolffWX/Keeling-WRF-Tutorial/README.md

     - It’s very common to run into issues at this step, don’t be discouraged!
     - If you need help troubleshooting, see Appendix I and/or reach out to other students who use WRF for their research
     -
-***NOTE: Anything before these steps only needs to be completed one time, when you set up WRF.
+***NOTE: Anything before this point only needs to be completed one time, when you set up WRF.
 For future simulations, simply start at the next step.***

 ## Configure and Compile WPS